ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 The order of the encrypted input shares appear MUST match the order of the
 task's `aggregator_endpoints`.
-That is, the first share should be the leader's,
+That is, the first share should be the Leader's,
-the second share should be for the first helper, and so on.
+the second share should be for the first Helper, and so on.

-The leader responds to well-formed requests with HTTP status code 201
+The Leader responds to well-formed requests with HTTP status code 201
 Created.
 Malformed requests are handled as described in {{errors}}.
 Clients SHOULD NOT upload the same measurement value in more than one report if
-the leader responds with HTTP status code 201 Created.
+the Leader responds with HTTP status code 201 Created.

 If the leader does not recognize the task ID, then it MUST abort with error
 `unrecognizedTask`.

-The leader responds to requests whose leader encrypted input share uses an
+The Leader responds to requests whose leader encrypted input share uses an
 out-of-date or unknown `HpkeConfig.id` value, indicated by
 `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
 If the leader
 supports multiple HPKE configurations, it can use trial decryption with each
 configuration to determine if requests match a known HPKE configuration.
 When
-clients receive an 'outdatedConfig' error, they SHOULD invalidate any cached
+the Client receives an 'outdatedConfig' error, it SHOULD invalidate any cached
-aggregator `HpkeConfigList` and retry with a freshly generated Report.
-If this
+HpkeConfigList and retry with a freshly generated Report.
+If this retried upload
-retried report does not succeed, clients SHOULD abort and discontinue retrying.
+does not succeed, the Client SHOULD abort and discontinue retrying.

-If a report's ID matches that of a previously uploaded report, the leader MUST
+If a report's ID matches that of a previously uploaded report, the Leader MUST
-ignore it and the leader MAY alert the client with error `reportRejected`.
+ignore it.
+In addition, it MAY alert the client with error `reportRejected`.
 See
 the implementation note in {{input-share-validation}}.

 The Leader MUST ignore any report pertaining to a batch that has already been
 collected (see {{input-share-validation}} for details).
 Otherwise, comparing the
 aggregate result to the previous aggregate result may result in a privacy
 violation.
-Note that this is enforced by all Aggregators, not just the leader.
+Note that this is enforced by all Aggregators, not just the Leader.
-In addition, the leader MAY abort the upload protocol and alert the client with
+The Leader MAY also abort the upload protocol and alert the client with error
-error `reportRejected`.
+`reportRejected`.

-The Leader MAY ignore any reports whose timestamp is past the task's
+The Leader MAY ignore any report whose timestamp is past the task's
 `task_expiration`.
-When it does so, the leader SHOULD abort the upload protocol
+When it does so, it SHOULD also abort the upload protocol and
-and alert the client with error `reportRejected`.
-Client MAY choose to opt out
+alert the Client with error `reportRejected`.
+Client MAY choose to opt out of
-of the task if its own clock has passed `task_expiration`.
+the task if its own clock has passed `task_expiration`.

-Leaders can buffer reports while waiting to aggregate them.
-The leader SHOULD
+The Leader may need to buffer reports while waiting to aggregate them (e.g.,
+while waiting for an aggregation parameter from the Collector; see
-NOT accept reports whose timestamps are too far in the future.
-Implementors MAY
+{{collect-flow}}).
+The Leader SHOULD NOT accept reports whose timestamps are too
-provide for some small leeway, usually no more than a few minutes, to account
+far in the future.
+Implementors MAY provide for some small leeway, usually no
-for clock skew.
-If the leader rejects a report for this reason, it SHOULD abort
+more than a few minutes, to account for clock skew.
+If the Leader rejects a
-the upload protocol and alert the client with error `reportTooEarly`.
-In this
+report for this reason, it SHOULD abort the upload protocol and alert the Client
-situation, clients MAY re-upload the report later on.
+with error `reportTooEarly`.
+In this situation, the Client MAY re-upload the
+report later on.

-If the Report contains an unrecognized extension, or of two extensions have the
+If the Leader's ReportShare contains an unrecognized extension, or if two
-same ExtensionType, then the Leader MAY abort the upload request with error
+extensions have the same ExtensionType, then the Leader MAY abort the upload
-"unrecognizedMessage".
-Note that this behavior is not mandatory because it
+request with error "unrecognizedMessage".
+Note that this behavior is not
-requires the Leader to decrypt its input share.
+mandatory because it requires the Leader to decrypt its ReportShare.

 ### Upload Extensions {#upload-extensions}